The Dignity in Care Awards recognise, inspire and celebrate care in Richmond upon Thames.

-On Wednesday 16 November, the winners across the four categories were celebrated.
+In 2016 the winners across the four categories were celebrated.
 The winners were chosen for providing care with dignity and always going above and beyond the call of duty.

 "My long-term PA Sami has provided me with the most amazing care and support over these past 5 years.
 He has always championed my independence - the core of my rather alternative life – and provided me with all the usual activities of daily living.
 He assists me with my personal hygiene, prepares 3 healthy meals every day, drives me to all my social and medical appointments, helps with my small homeopathy practice, assists me with my daily rehabilitation exercises - he has and continues to be a real godsend!
 I truly believe Sami is very deserving of the award for 'dignity in care’ as he has and continues to be encouraging of my dream of reclaiming my function and return to a fully independent life!"

 "Sue is a very caring person, she enjoys the things Debbie likes to do, like taking her swimming and horse riding, or taking her in her wheelchair to the park.
 When Debbie was taken to hospital, Sue would not leave me.
 She stayed with me all the time till Debbie was found a bed on the ward.
 Sue also visited Debbie while she was in hospital and she has helped when we have a doctor's appointment.
 Debbie looks forward to seeing Sue.
 They enjoy doing things together and we think we are very lucky to have Sue."